 In recent months, Quest has:

-- Developing the only local and the foremost toddler to eighth grade Montessori School serving South County and Kent County families.
+- Continued development of the only local and the foremost toddler to eighth grade Montessori School serving South County and Kent County families.

 - Bringing the outside in while providing ample room to explore and play.

-- Planting gardens, creating recreational fields, and gently clearing trails for discovery and exploration in
+- Planting gardens, utilizing recreational fields, and creating an outdoor learning environment for discovery and exploration in the woods.

-- Developing after school and summer camp programs.
+- Continue development of after school and summer camp programs.

-The new Quest Montessori campus will include 6 acres, fully wooded with mature trees and significant privacy from the road, with no prior development, making it “feel” more like the rural vision we have for Quest.
+The Quest Montessori campus includes 6 acres, fully wooded with mature trees and significant privacy from the road, with no prior development, making it “feel” more like the rural vision the founders of Quest original intended.

-There are many benefits to this location in the North End of Narragansett.
-There is easy access to the site from Route 138 and Route 1.
+Our current Narragansett location provides many benefits.
+There is easy access to the school from Route 138 and Route 1.
 The property borders on a Narragansett park, with extensive sport facilities (baseball/softball fields, basketball courts, picnic area, children’s playground, restrooms, skateboard / inline skate park, and tennis courts).
-The park is a short walk through the woods (no street crossings necessary) which could allow for the possibility of enhanced sports options without the cost of developing infrastructure.
+The park is a short walk through the woods (no street crossings necessary) which allows for enhanced sports options without the cost of developing infrastructure.

-Our students will not only benefit from this new vitality and interaction with a fuller, integrated community, they will enjoy the space and open environment to facilitate long-term projects, expanded opportunities for growth and education, and greater faculty/ student/parent interaction.
-New programs for music, language and drama can all be implemented gradually as we settle into our new home.
+Along with our students enjoying the benefits of a modern, new facility and interaction with a fuller, integrated community, they enjoy the space and open environment to facilitate long-term projects, expanded opportunities for growth and education, and greater faculty/ student/parent interaction.
+New programs for music, language and drama have also been implemented as we settle into our new home.
 In addition, we can offer after-school and summer camp programs.

-To accomplish this, we need your help.
-We need to raise 10 percent of the project cost — or $300,000 — from our community, friends and families to augment the $2.65 million in low-interest financing we have already secured from the USDA Rural Development program.
-To find out more about how you can help by volunteering or donating, contact Paul Raymond, Head of School, at email@example.com or call us at 401 783-3222.
+Even though we are in our new facility, there is still much to be done.
+To accomplish future academic, development, and enrollment growth, we need your help.
+We continue to raise 10 percent of the project cost — or $300,000 — from our community, friends and families to augment the $2.65 million in low-interest financing we have already secured from the USDA Rural Development program.
+Plus, Quest has already started raising funds for a multipurpose facility to be completed for the 2015-2016 academic year.
+To find out more about how you can help by volunteering or donating, contact Michael Barclay, Head of School, at firstname.lastname@example.org or call us at 401 783-3222.